KnowPulse-KnowledgeBase/helium-exporter/index.md

 title: "Lesson Title"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to visualize large scale germplasm pedigree and phenotypic data with helium pedigree visualization application."
+short-purpose: "This lesson will show you how to visualize large-scale germplasm pedigree and phenotypic data with Helium pedigree visualization application."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.